vlradu/Send-Batch-Emails/README.md

 # Send Batch Emails
 This is a short PowerShell script used to automate the sending of buddy pairing emails for new waves of Microsoft Aspires.
 Can be used as a general example for sending batches of emails in any scenario.
-**Requires the Graph PowerShell SDK to run, specifically the Authentication and User modules.
-They can be installed directly a PowerShell session via:**
+**Requires the Graph PowerShell SDK to run, specifically the Authentication and User modules, which can be installed via PowerShell:**
 ```PowerShell
 Install-Module Microsoft.Graph.Authentication
 Install-Module Microsoft.Graph.Users